Hillsborough disaster: South Yorkshire Police command changes

-Police presence at the previous year's FA Cup semi-final (also between Liverpool and Nottingham Forest and also at Hillsborough Stadium) had been overseen by Chief Superintendent Brian L. Mole.
+South Yorkshire Police (SYP) presence at the previous year's FA Cup semi-final (also between Liverpool and Nottingham Forest and also at Hillsborough Stadium) had been overseen by Chief Superintendent Brian L. Mole.
 Mole had supervised numerous police deployments at the stadium in the past.
 In October 1988 a probationary PC in Mole's F division, South Yorkshire was handcuffed, photographed, and stripped by fellow officers in a fake robbery, as a hazing prank.
 Four officers resigned and seven were disciplined over the incident.
 Chief Superintendent Mole himself was to be transferred to the Barnsley division for "career development reasons".
 The transfer was to be done with immediate effect on 27 March 1989.

 Meanwhile, Hillsborough was accepted as the FA Cup semi-final venue on 20 March 1989 by the Football Association.
 The first planning meeting for the semi-final took place on 22 March and was attended by newly promoted Chief Superintendent David Duckenfield, not by Mole.
 No known minutes exist of this meeting.
 Although Mole could have been assigned the semi-final match's planning despite his transfer, that was not done.
 This left planning for the semi-final match to Duckenfield, who had never commanded a sell-out football match before, and who had "very little, if any" training or personal experience in how to do so.

 Disaster

+Access to the stadium

+As is common practice at domestic football matches in England, opposing supporters were segregated in and around the stadium.
+Nottingham Forest were allocated the South Stand and Spion Kop, with a combined capacity of 29,800 spectators, reached by 60 turnstiles spaced along the south and east sides of the ground.
+Liverpool were allocated the North Stand and West Stand, with a combined capacity of 24,256 spectators, reached by 23 turnstiles from a narrow concourse off Leppings Lane.
+Ten turnstiles (numbered 1 to 10) provided access to 9,700 seats in the North Stand, six turnstiles (numbered 11 to 16) provided access to 4,456 seats in the upper tier of the West Stand, and a further seven turnstiles (lettered A to G) gave access to 10,100 standing places in the lower tier of the West Stand.
+Although a greater number of Liverpool supporters were expected to attend the match, Forest had been allocated the larger spectator area, to avoid the approach routes of rival fans crossing.
+As a result of the stadium layout and the segregation policy, the additional turnstiles that would normally have allowed access to the North Stand from the east were not being used, and the Liverpool fans were forced to converge on the single entrance at Leppings Lane.
+On the day of the match, radio and television broadcasters were advising anyone without a ticket not to attend.
+Rather than establishing crowd safety as their top priority, the clubs, local authorities and police viewed their roles and responsibilities through the 'lens of hooliganism'.

 Build-up

-Opposing supporters were segregated, as is common at domestic matches in England.
-Nottingham Forest supporters were allocated the South Stands and Spion Kop on the east end, with a combined capacity of 29,800, reached by 60 turnstiles spaced along two sides of the ground.
-Liverpool supporters were allocated the North and West ends (Leppings Lane), holding 24,256 fans, reached by 23 turnstiles from a narrow concourse.
-Turnstiles numbered 1 to 10, ten in all, provided access to 9,700 seats in the North Stand; a further six turnstiles (numbered 11 to 16) provided access to 4,456 seats in the upper tier of the West Stand.
-Finally, seven turnstiles (lettered A to G) provided access to 10,100 standing places in the lower tier of the West Stand.
-Although Liverpool had more supporters, Nottingham Forest was allocated the larger area, to avoid the approach routes of rival fans crossing.
-As a result of the stadium layout and segregation policy, turnstiles that would normally have been used to enter the North Stand from the east were off-limits and all Liverpool supporters had to converge on a single entrance at Leppings Lane.
-On the day of the match, radio and television broadcasters advised fans without tickets not to attend.
-Rather than establishing crowd safety as their top priority, the clubs, local authorities and police viewed their roles and responsibilities through the 'lens of hooliganism'.